The judges for the 2017 OCM Bocas Prize have announced the winners of the three genre categories, which now form the shortlist for the overall prize:

 The OCM Bocas Prize has two stages.
 First, panels of distinguished judges select the best book in each of the three genre categories.
 Next, the chairs of the poetry, fiction, and non-fiction panels, joined by the overall chair and vice-chair of the prize, form a final prize jury to select the overall winner from the three genre winners.

-To be eligible for the 2015 prize, a book must have been published in the past calendar year 2014, and written by an author born in the Caribbean or holding Caribbean citizenship.
+To be eligible for the 2017 prize, a book must have been published in the calendar year 2016, and written by an author born in the Caribbean or holding Caribbean citizenship.
 Books must also have been originally written in English.

 For further information about the OCM Bocas Prize for Caribbean Literature, contact us at email@example.com.